 Because I told many clients what to do when they called me from the accident scene or right after a car accident, and their back pain or neck pain completely disappeared, although some were left with other injuries.

-I had my own back pain from a car accident and know what it’s like, so I’m happy to have lost the possibility of representing a lot of clients who would have had back or neck pain from a car accident.
+I had my own back pain from a car accident and know what it’s like, so I’m happy to have lost the possibility of representing many clients who would have had back or neck pain from a car accident.

 I’ll explain below what happened to them.

 What Causes Back Pain With Radiculopathy After an Accident?

 Immediately after a car accident or any accident that causes your lower back or neck trauma, you may or may not experience pain.
 If you do experience pain, it will likely be somewhat minor and will start getting worse during the next few hours.

 You may even decide not to go to a hospital which could be a mistake.
 It’s important for your personal injury case to be examined, but when you see a doctor at the hospital ER, you can ask the important question I tell you about below.